rajeevsengar/Better_Calculator/README.md

 ## 🤝 Contributing

 When contributing:
-1. Test changes on both mobile and desktop versions
+1. **Test on all screen sizes** using browser dev tools
-2. Ensure responsive behavior is maintained
+2. **Use existing responsive classes** when possible
-3. Follow existing naming conventions
+3. **Follow mobile-first approach** for new features
-4. Update documentation for new features
+4. **Update documentation** for new responsive features
+5. **Test touch interactions** on mobile devices

 ---

-**Note**: This system is designed so that most changes to the desktop version automatically work on mobile.
-The mobile-specific files only handle UI differences and touch interactions, while all calculator logic is shared.

-To-Do
-1. Use alternate unit the px - in CSS like percent to have consistent UI accross resolution
+**Note**: This unified responsive system eliminates the need for separate mobile/desktop files while maintaining all functionality and improving maintainability.
+The CSS Grid system automatically handles layout adaptation, making the codebase more efficient and easier to maintain.